roel-v/inkscape_to_fs_js/README.md

 - Extract the zip somewhere
 - Make a directory called 'to-freesewing-js' in your Inkscape extensions path.
 You can find out where that is by looking (in Inkscape) under Edit/Preferences/System/User extensions.
-- Copy the contents of the directory 'extension' to this directory you just made.
+- Copy the contents of the directory 'extension' in what you just unzipped to the directory you just made.
 - You will need to restart Inkscape (if you still have it open) before the new extension is picked up.
 - Start Inkscape.
 Under 'Extensions', you will see a menu called 'FreeSewing', which has an entry 'Export to Freesewing JS...'.